CARINE DOUMIT

 with contributions by Daniel Kupferberg, Amel Alzaout, Liwaa Yazji, Sofía Velázquez, among others

-Fulgor or the book of children project is a publication centered around childhood, or rather chidlhoodness (enfanceté in French), a time and place of active mystery.
-A series of texts spanning from children’s stories to poems, essays and conversations, the project is developed in collaboration with writers, researchers and artists.
+Fulgor or the book of children is a publication centered around children and war: a constellation of children’s stories, poems, essays, conversations and drawings, the project is developed in collaboration with writers, researchers and artists.

 The Story of Mir